 (4) enter into a contractual relationship with each

-company that qualifies as a certified service provider or that will be using a certified automated system; those contracts shall, at a minimum, provide:
+company that qualifies as a certified service provider; those contracts shall, at a minimum, provide:

 (A) that the certified service provider shall be

 held liable for the tax imposed under this Act and the Use Tax Act and all applicable local occupation taxes administered by the Department if the certified service provider fails to correctly remit the tax after having been provided with the tax and information by a remote retailer to correctly remit the taxes imposed under this Act and the Use Tax Act and all applicable local occupation taxes administered by the Department; if the certified service provider demonstrates to the satisfaction of the Department that its failure to correctly remit tax on a retail sale resulted from the certified service provider's good faith reliance on incorrect or insufficient information provided by the remote retailer, the certified service provider shall be relieved of liability for the tax on that retail sale; in that case, the remote retailer is liable for any resulting tax due;

 (B) the responsibilities of the certified service